 Wildlife & Activities

 Greystoke Mahale is the place to stay to see Mahale’s wild chimpanzees; the camp organise morning treks into the forest, led by local guides whose knowledge of the forest and chimps is unrivalled.
 The lengths of the treks vary greatly and there is no guarantee of finding the chimps, but the guides are conscientious, and, if possible, will continue until they find them.
 Their range is so large that sometimes they are just too far to find on foot, but generally they will be within walking range every three to four days.
-Other activities include gentle forest hikes, sundowners on the dhow and kayaking and fishing in the clear waters of the lake.
+Other activities include gentle forest hikes, sundowners on the dhow and kayaking in the clear waters of the lake.